 Converse sneakers are everywhere in Japan, so we were surprised to hear that this 'studio' shop is actually the brand's first dedicated store in the country.
 Aiming to represent everything that goes into the 'Converse lifestyle', White Atelier boasts an extensive lineup, including some items sold only here.
 True sneakerheads will want to check out the basement, where you can create your very own All-Star design, tweaking it with text, patterns and colours before moving on to fine-tuning the laces and other accessories.
 As far as one-of-a-kind footwear goes, this spot is hard to beat – it even hosts occasional workshops with top creatives from both Japan and overseas.

-This small collectors shop in Nakameguro stocks some of the rarest editions in the city: think Kanye West Yeezys and unique colourways from Nike all in mint condition, wrapped in plastic and awaiting you in the front desk cabinet.
-As for the rest of the shop, you’ll find a mass of Nike styles including Air Jordans, Nike SBs and models from the Nike Running collection, as well as out-of-stock Converse and a few rare Adidas.
+This small collectors shop which recently re-opened in Harajuku stocks some of the rarest editions in the city: think Kanye West Yeezys, models from the Off-White Nike collab and unique colourways from Adidas all in mint condition, wrapped in plastic and awaiting you.
+As for the rest of the shop, you’ll find a mass of Nike styles including Air Jordans, Nike SBs and models from the Nike Running collection, as well as out-of-stock Converse and a few other rare finds.

 Rows of colourful, wrapped-up shoes line the walls at this Kichijoji store that offers an exhaustive range of sneakers from the likes of Adidas, Puma, Nike, Admiral, Reebok and Onitsuka Tiger.
 They deal in everything from the latest models to 'dead stock' while also carrying limited-edition versions – enough to pique the interest of even the most discerning sneakerhead.
 The store’s Twitter timeline is a must-check, with daily updates on new arrivals.
 Skit mainly selects products on a pair-by-pair basis, so if you see something you like in your size, best make a quick decision.
 Men’s shoes are the focus here, but they do offer some women’s models as well.